Filters

 Why is a site missing from the ranking?

-A site needs a floor area to appear in the charts.
-Sites with usage but no square footage are
+A site needs a denominator value to appear in the charts.
+With square footage selected, sites with

 Why does intensity use gross area instead of occupied area?